NASA-SW-VnV/fret/fret-electron/docs/_media/user-interface/examples/timing.md

 * **minute** or **minutes**
 * **hour** or **hours**

-**NOTE:** Time units are currently ignored: they are not checked, converted or reasoned about by FRET.
+**NOTE: Time units are currently ignored**: they are not checked, converted or reasoned about by FRET.
 To FRET, all the units mean "time points" (or "time steps"); e.g., 3 ticks means the same as 3 seconds, which means the same as 3 microseconds.
 FRET exports verification code to analysis tools,